Skip to content

 Requesting a GPU type in savio3_gpu and savio4_gpu

-savio3_gpu regular condo jobs (those not using the low priority queue) should request the specific type of GPU bought for the condo as detailed here.
+savio3_gpu and savio4_gpu regular condo jobs (those not using the low priority queue) should request the specific type of GPU bought for the condo as detailed here.

 savio3_gpu and savio4_gpu regular FCA jobs (those not using the low priority queue) should request either the GTX2080TI, A40, or V100 GPU type, e.g., --gres=gpu:GTX2080TI:1 for savio3_gpu and the A5000 type for savio4_gpu.
 Also, if requesting an A40 or V100 GPU, note that you also need to specifically specify the QoS via -q a40_gpu3_normal or -q v100_gpu3_normal, respectively.